-According to the DFE website, there is no similar school within a 75 mile radius that is statistically performing better than Settle College.
+According to the DFE website, there is no better performing similar school that is within a 75 mile radius of Settle College.
+We are placed 4th out of 55 similar schools nationwide.

 Sustained Improvement in GCSE Results Recognised in the House of Commons